a-ludi/dentist/README.md

     snakemake --configfile=snakemake.yml

 For small genomes of a few 100 Mbp this should run on a regular workstation.
-One may use snakemakes `--jobs` to run independent jobs in parallel.
+One may use Snakemake's `--jobs` to run independent jobs in parallel.
 Larger data sets may require a cluster in which case you can use Snakemake's [cloud][snakemake-cloud] or [cluster][snakemake-cluster] facilities.